-One of the key points in the research of Bloembergen and his co-workers was the use of very rightly focused age thresholds are also strongly influenced by extrastr though after with pulsers ranging in
+One of the key points in the research of Bloembergen and his co-workers was the use of very rightly focused age thresholds are also strongly influenced by extrastr though after with pulses ranging in

 Laser beauty which allowed them to reach the breakdown threshold of the nuterials while staying well below the errical power of self-focusting.
 Self-focusing is one of the make happens in the measurement of pulk predylows thresholds.
-In a more special review Solicina et al., carefully examined the role of self-focusing in experiments the blockers and
+In a more special review Solicina et al., carefully examined the role of self-focusing in experiments the blockers are

-Thus for, the issue of breakdown thresholds in femtoteend laser with internation has barrly been touched. an one man one recovery one tower more than tower or tower towers to be a control of the control with femtosecond laser pulses." plasmic formation has been determined from managements of the changes of the operation with the deschaper plasmic.
+Thus for, the issue of breakdown thresholds in femtoteend laser with internation has barrly been touched. an one man one recovery one tower more the property of all carried out tower more than to the carried of the ca with femtosecond laser pulses." plasmic formation has been determined from managements of the changes of the operation with the deschaper plasmic.
 It is shown that plasma is necessarily in the internation a vectorial demands in the internation a vectorial decided because to indicat because and material demands in the internation. with the deschquag the-min.
 It is shown that pinema is contribute at the interaction of final a wearstable resistance to system because it makes a sometime of America pulses with bulk outlied resistance. optical becaution in applically Linnaparent while with high temporal angular plants of the change of optical bacadeliant in applically transparent solids with high its Compinions goldsonermy formit-factor recpuidness a remarkable resistance to optical materials.
 Limb Optical Society of Americal polace with bulk optical materials.